tudurom/bsc-thesis/main.typ

 compiled by the forged compiler, the result is therefore also forged.
 A victim can use `gorebuild` to bootstrap `gc` on their system, without knowing that the verification tool is targeted by the compiler on their system.
-They obtain another attacked compiler that they will trust, thinking that it's the result of the bootstrapping process.
+They obtain another attacked compiler that they will trust, thinking that it is the result of the bootstrapping process.

 // To extend its use case, my attack also targets